San Francisco United Democratic Club

 - All Elected Officers shall be elected annually at an election to be held in the first quarter of each calendar year.

-- All candidates for office shall file an “intent to run” with the Secretary at least ten (10) days prior to the scheduled election.
+- All candidates for office must be Voting Members and shall file an “intent to run” with the Vice President of Internal Operations at least ten (10) days prior to the scheduled election.

-- The election shall be administered by the Vice President of Member Engagement, or a designee on the Membership Engagement Committee as defined in the Policy and Procedures Manual.
+- The election shall be administered by the Vice President of Internal Operations or a designee on the Internal Operations Committee as defined in the Policies and Procedures Manual.

-- Up to four Voting Members may serve as election observers in accordance with the Policy and Procedure Manual.
+- Up to four Voting Members may serve as election observers in accordance with the Policies and Procedure Manual.

 Section 5.
 Term of Office